rjclardy/pakyow-users/README.md

-This repo is a base Pakyow v0.11 project plus a set of migrations, models, routes, and views for basic user authentication.
+This repo is a base Pakyow v0.11 project plus a set of migrations, models, views, and routes for basic user authentication.

 # Getting Started